Nathan Alexander

 Nathan Alexander is the James King, Jr. Visiting Professor of Mathematics Teaching at Morehouse College.
 Alexander is also Associate Director of the James King, Jr. Institute for Student and Faculty Engagement "Communicating by Thinking Effectively in and About Mathematics" (Communicating TEAMs).
-He is currently on leave from his faculty position as Assistant Professor of Mathematics and Statistics Education at the University of San Francisco.
+As of 2017, he is on leave from his faculty position as Assistant Professor of Mathematics and Statistics Education at the University of San Francisco.

 Education

 Alexander grew up in Charlotte, North Carolina, and has worked as a teacher in Harlem.

 In college, he worked as a teaching assistant in mathematics, as well as with the Upward Bound program.

 Alexander obtained his bachelor's degree at University of North Carolina at Chapel Hill in 2007, where he double majored in mathematics and sociology, and his MA in teaching mathematics at New York University.
 He earned his MS, MPhil, and PhD in mathematics and education at Columbia University, graduating in 2015 under the supervision of Erica N. Walker.